AzuxirenLeadGuy/GdiPlusExtension/README.md

 ## Adding this library to your code

 You can add the [Nuget package](https://www.nuget.org/packages/Azuxiren.GdiPlusExtensions/) for this repository.
-You can also clone this repository add the `GdiPlusExtensions` project as a reference in your project.
+You can also clone this repository and add the `GdiPlusExtensions` project as a reference in your project.

 ## Contributing

-Check out the [Contributing.md](./CONTRIBUTING.md) file detailed information.
+Check out the [Contributing.md](./CONTRIBUTING.md) detailed information on contribtion to this repository.

 ## Have a question? or want to have a general discussion?

 Head to the Discussions Tab.
 You can keep it informal.
-I probably might respond before the end of the world.
+I probably might respond.

+## Notice any bugs/Issues in the code?
+Or do you have any suggestions to improve?

+You can create an issue for it.

 ## License